-Stéphane Hallegatte is a lead economist with the Global Facility for Disaster Reduction and Recovery (GFDRR) at the World Bank.
+Stéphane Hallegatte is a Stéphane Hallegatte is a Senior Climate Change Adviser at the World Bank.
 He joined the World Bank in 2012 after 10 years of academic research in environmental economics and climate science for Météo-France, the Centre International de Recherche sur l’Environnement et le Développement, and Stanford University.
 His research interests include the economics of natural disasters and risk management, climate change adaptation, urban policy and economics, climate change mitigation, and green growth.

 He also co-led the World Bank reports Inclusive Green Growth: The Pathway to Sustainable Development, published in 2012 and Decarbonizing Development in 2015, and was member of the core writing team of the 2014 World Development Report Risk and Opportunity: Managing Risks for Development.
-Most recently, he led the World Bank report Shock Waves: Managing the Impacts of Climate Change on Poverty, Unbreakable: Building the Resilience of the Poor in the Face of Natural Disasters, and Lifelines: the Resilient Infrastructure Opportunity.
+Most recently, he led the World Bank reports Shock Waves: Managing the Impacts of Climate Change on Poverty, Unbreakable: Building the Resilience of the Poor in the Face of Natural Disasters, and Lifelines: the Resilient Infrastructure Opportunity.

 Mr. Hallegatte holds engineering degrees from the Ecole Polytechnique (Paris) and the Ecole Nationale de la Météorologie (Toulouse), a master's degree in meteorology and climatology from the Université Paul Sabatier (Toulouse) and a Ph.D in economics from the Ecole des Hautes Etudes en Sciences Sociales (Paris).